Next StepsRequest an Appointment

 - Slowness when moving

-There is no cure.
-The goal is to manage it.
+The goal of treatment is to manage the symptoms.
+There is no cure for dementia.
 This can be done with medicines, such as:

 - Cholinesterase inhibitors to treat changes in thinking